unrelativity · framework

 The Carpet, its Thread, and its Knots — Halı, İplik, Düğüm

 Thread is the linear, unmanifest (objective) formulating potential; the knot is the (subjective) manifest formulation.
-Neither thread alone nor knot alone is the carpet form.
+Neither thread alone nor knot alone is the “carpet form.”
 The carpet is their Mutual Inclusivity — the living whole that neither can constitute without the other.
-This is Presence: Unbound be-ing ⊙ a being — the woven Unity with a name Is.
+This is Presence: Unbound be-ing ⊙ a being — the woven is Unity with a name Is.

 KendiBiz is the central coinage of the Unrelativity framework — kept in Turkish even in English contexts because it most resists concise translation but needs explication.

 Kendi means OwnSelf — “I am that I am.”
-Biz means We — not a collection of individuals gathered, but the unitary We of formulation — the Holistic Is — where nothing is absent.
+Biz means We — not a collection of individuals gathered, but the unitary formulation as We — the Holistic Is — save nothing is absent.
 The Quranic “We are closer to him than his jugular vein” is this “We” — with perfect inclusion — self-presence-ing from within every being.

 KendiBiz does not imply either pantheist (God is everything, difference abolished) or hard theist (God is wholly other, absolute difference) theosophy.
 KendiBiz acknowledges the holistic Real unified through Mutual Inclusivity of:

-the We that is sacred because it is later the whole of creation — Oneness
+the We that is sacred because it is consequentially the whole of creation — Oneness

 Kendi ⊙ Biz ↔ KendiBiz ↔ Olu